PLSysSec/haybale/README.md

 Boolector libraries, which must both be available on your system.
 See the [`llvm-sys`] or [`boolector-sys`] READMEs for more details and instructions.

-Alternately, the `master` branch of `haybale` supports/requires LLVM 9 and is guaranteed to have all the latest and greatest `haybale` features.
+Alternately, versions of `haybale` supporting/requiring LLVM 9 and LLVM 10 are available on the `llvm-9` branch and the `master` branch respectively;
-You can find it on [crates.io](https://crates.io/crates/haybale) as `haybale`.
+the current [crates.io](https://crates.io/crates/haybale) releases are from the `master` branch.
+As of this writing, the LLVM 9 and LLVM 10 branches are at feature parity with each other, while this branch lacks many features present on the other two branches.

 As one final note, the [official documentation](https://PLSysSec.github.io/haybale), including many of the links scattered throughout the rest of this README, is